bbkrgl/vox/README.md

 Binary and ASM filename are optional.

 Notes:
+- For the vector arithmetic to work, the destination must be allocated before the operation, therefore it can only be used in an assign statement.
 - Currently the vector arithmetic operations only allow two operands.
 - Number of arguments are restricted to 7.